 After completing his intern year at the Princess Alexandra Hospital Luke began basic surgical training and has been doing orthopaedics exclusively since 2003.
 He began advanced surgical training in 2008, concentrating predominantly in the subspeciality areas of hip and knee arthroplasty, shoulder surgery and spine surgery.
 Luke had an extensive exposure to trauma surgery and also completed rotations in pediatric orthopaedics and foot and ankle surgery.

 After gaining his consultant qualification in January of 2012, Luke worked as the Assistant Director of Orthopaedics at Cairns Base Hospital for 12 months.
 The first half of 2013 was spent in New Zealand, completing the Trans Tasman Upper Limb Fellowship.
 Here he underwent extensive training in the treatment of degenerative disease of the shoulder (rotator cuff and joint replacement) and shoulder sports injuries.
 The second six months of 2013 was spent in Newcastle, where Luke underwent further training in spinal surgery.

 Since the beginning of 2013 Luke has been working privately out of his clinic at the Sunshine Coast University Private Hospital.
-He also consults at Tewantin where he runs a dedicated hip and knee replacement clinic.
 Luke maintains a public appointment at Sunshine Coast University Hospital and is actively involved in training orthopaedic registrars.
 He maintains his knowledge and skills through ongoing research and attendance of both national and international orthopaedic meetings.